Catamorphism: Terminology and history

 Another notation found in the literature is $(\!|f|\!)$.
 The open brackets used are known as banana brackets, after which catamorphisms are sometimes referred to as bananas, as mentioned in Erik Meijer et al. One of the first publications to introduce the notion of a catamorphism in the context of programming was the paper “Functional Programming with Bananas, Lenses, Envelopes and Barbed Wire”, by Erik Meijer et al., which was in the context of the Squiggol formalism.

 The general categorical definition was given by Grant Malcolm.

 Examples

 We give a series of examples, and then a more global approach to catamorphisms, in the Haskell programming language.

-Iteration

-Iteration-step prescriptions lead to natural numbers as initial object.

-Consider the functor fmaybe mapping a data type b to a data type fmaybe b, which contains a copy of each term from b as well as one additional term Nothing (in Haskell, this is what Maybe does).
-This can be encoded using one term and one function.
-So let an instance of a StepAlgebra also include a function from fmaybe b to b, which maps Nothing to a fixed term nil of b, and where the actions on the copied terms will be called next.